angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ### Testing the component

 We emphasized earlier that designing a class for dependency injection makes the class easier to test.
-Listing dependencies as constructor parameters may be all we need to test application parts effectively.
+Listing dependencies as constructor parameters may be all we need to test app parts effectively.

 For example, we can create a new `HeroListComponent` with a mock service that we can manipulate under test: